 - Use stunning visuals.
 People consume the bulk of content’s message through that first image they see.
 If using stock images, make sure they say something related to your post.
 Or create custom images.
 It’s not that hard with the right software.

 - Share others’ work.
 Be on the lookout for mentions.
 Share them when it makes sense to do so.
-If fans are creating content (memes, tagging, videos, etc.) around your products, share it.
+If fans are creating content (memes, infographics, tagging, videos, etc.) around your products, share it.
 If an industry expert non-competitor shares something, share it.
 This shows that it’s not all about you.
 You’re here to engage with people.

 - Answer questions/complaints promptly.
 Over 47% of complaints now go through social media messaging.
 People expect businesses to answer questions and complaints through social media promptly.
 If you’re not reviewing and responding to messages within at least 24 hours, you’re not engaged.
 Your customers and followers won’t be engaged either.